Thank you for your interest in Al Cinamon's driving classes.

 Al Cinamon has been providing quality driving instruction since 1965.

-He teaches the New York State DMV approved Point and Insurance Reduction program at Rivera's Driving School in the Bronx.
-He is a Chief Instructor for the Empire Safety Council.
+He teaches the New York State DMV approved Point and Insurance Reduction program at SafeCruz Driving School in Mt.
+Vernon.

-He teaches the Pre-Licensing Class that is mandated by the New York State Department of Motor Vehicles at Rivera's Driving School in the Bronx.
+He teaches the Pre-Licensing Class that is mandated by the New York State Department of Motor Vehicles at SafeCruz Driving School and Plates & Licenses Driving Schools, both in Mt.
+Vernon.
+He also teaches at Golden Crown Driving School in White Plains.

 Information that you are seeking can be obtained by clicking on the various links on the left side of this page: